livecomsjournal/article_templates/information_for_authors.md

 v2.0 : Second Accepted form of paper, following all editor- and publisher-requested revisions
 etc.

 Authors may add a descriptive tag to pre-submission versions (e.g., v0.1-draft5) or drafts of the manuscript as it transitions from one major version to another (e.g., v2.0-alpha3 to indicate a pre-review draft of v2.0).
-Authors are free to use these tags as they see fit, but tags must not be used in official releases of the manuscript.
+Authors are free to use these tags as they see fit while drafting a manuscript, but tags must not be used in official releases of the manuscript.

 #### Change logs